-B.1.3.3 Example showing the uses of the semanticDescriptor resource and instantiation in the oneM2M resource structure
+B.1.3.3 Example showing instantiation in the oneM2M resource structure

 This clause gives an example of how oneM2M resources and their semantic annotations based on the Smart Appliance REFerence Ontology (SAREF) [i.2] can be used to describe a device representing a smart appliance.
 It assumes that the Instantiation rules in clause 7 and the sub-class mapping relationship between SAREF and the Base Ontology (clause B.1.2) apply.